In what way does my ID and proof of funds have anything to do with my conveyancing in South Brent? Is this really necessary?

 I'm purchasing my first flat in South Brent with a mortgage from Chelsea Building Society.
 The builders would not reduce the price so I negotiated 6k of fixtures and fittings instead.
 The sale representative advised me not reveal to my lawyer about the extras as it will put at risk my mortgage with Chelsea Building Society.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Due to the input of my in-laws I had a survey completed on a property in South Brent prior to instructing solicitors.
-I have been advised that there is a flying freehold overhang to the property.
-My surveyor advised that some mortgage companies will not grant a mortgage on a flying freehold property.
+I opted to have a survey completed on a property in South Brent prior to instructing conveyancers.
+I have been advised that there is a flying freehold element to the property.
+My surveyor has said that some banks will refuse to give a loan on a flying freehold property.

-It depends who your proposed lender is.
-Bank of Scotland has different instructions from Birmingham Midshires.
-If you e-mail us we can look into this further via the relevant lender.
-If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in South Brent.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in South Brent to see if the conveyancing costs will increase in light of this.
+It varies from the lender to lender.
+Lloyds has different requirements from Nationwide.
+If you call us we can investigate further with the relevant mortgage company.
+If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in South Brent.
+Conveyancing may be slightly more expensive based on your lender's requirements.